 Creating a Content Worthy Event

 What is one sure fire way to ensure that you get good content from your event?
 Make an event worthy of good content!
-Design spaces with the intent to not only being visually appealing for attendees but for those capturing the event as well.
+Design spaces with the intent to not only being visually appealing for attendees, but for those capturing the event as well.
 That means making even the backstage areas aesthetically pleasing.
-This is something that should be done regardless but have a special emphasis when you are looking at it through the lens of a content factory.
+This is something that should be done regardless, but place a special emphasis on this when you are looking through the lens of a content factory.

 One easy way to ensure that you are capturing enough content from the event is to employ an in-house media team.
-This can be a part of the marketing team but it’s sole function needs to be to the boots on the ground gathering photos and videos for that team to be using.
+This can be a part of the marketing team but it’s sole function needs to be boots on the ground, gathering photos and videos for the team to be using.
 Designating photo/video assignments is one way to make sure that all aspects of the event are being covered.
-From art installations to sponsor activations to musical acts, dividing who shoots what will help to alleviate anything getting missed.
+From art installations to sponsor activations to musical acts, dividing who shoots what will help assure nothing is being missed.

 If the budget is not there to build your dream team then rely heavily on user generated content.
 Host contests and encourage attendees to capture their own moments and share them online.
 Another way to get amazing content is offering tickets in exchange for coverage to media outlets or individual photographers.
 Influencers are another type of creator you can work with to generate content as well.

-Live events, especially music festivals are the perfect place to record loads of dynamic content.
-When creating a marketing plan it is important to not just share directly leading up to and after the event but all year round.
-With the correct planning a music festival can be a content factory 365 days of the year.
-Content comes in many forms and the sky's the limit pretty much with what you can create.
+Live events, especially music festivals, are the perfect place to record loads of dynamic content.
+When creating a marketing plan it is important to not just share directly leading up to and after the event, but all year round.
+With the correct planning, a music festival can be a content factory 365 days of the year.
+Content comes in many forms and the sky is the limit with what you can create.
 One of the first steps is making sure your event is worthy of good coverage by designing everything from the stages to the backstage areas to be visually pleasing.
-Once your backdrop is right then it’s key to bring on the right people to capture it all.
+Once your backdrop is right, then it’s key to bring on the right people to capture it all.
 The industry will continue to see the rise of live streaming and the importance of selecting the right influencers will grow.